 The company faces a variety of risks but has policies in place to mitigate these.
-As examples, sales and purchase contracts are fully documented and are protected to a significant degree by the Rules and Bylaws of the International Cotton Association, which provides for an Arbitration Award which would help in recovery should a buyer or seller try to default on a contract.
-Contract default remains a real threat in the current environment, so the business closely monitors the risk of both buyers and sellers defaulting on contracts.
+As an example, sales and purchase contracts are fully documented and are protected to a significant degree by the Rules and Bylaws of the International Cotton Association, which provides for an Arbitration Award which would help in recovery should a buyer or seller try to default on a contract.
+Cotton global business continues to face threat of contract default due to the USA/China Trade War; seeing dramatic drop in demand for USA cotton and corresponding fall in global prices.
+Whilst Cargill Cotton Ltd is protected from counterparty default, the drop in demand from the global market may impact this entities volume to market and therefore reduce income from agency commission.
 Insurance products are used to protect the company against physical loss of goods.